EdwinChua/Power-Inlet-w-Keystone-Insert/README.md

 For Voron 0.1

 ## Description
 Adds a keystone slot for the v0.1 Power Inlet.
 This does not change the way the inlet mounts onto the frame.
+_This was remixed in TinkerCad, using the original v0.1 power inlet, as well as a section of the v2.4 power inlet (the keystone insert portion)._

 <img src="./images/installed.jpg" width="400">